hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/management.md

 - Cost Center (necessary when requesting Additional Storage)
 - primary group members
-- secondary group members (optional) member lists can be selected one by one or as a comma separated list of Campus accounts (see "Import Bulk User" in form)
+- secondary group members (optional) member lists can be selected one by one or as a comma separated list of Campus accounts (see [Import Bulk User](#import-bulk-user))

 [//]: # (TODO remove when fixed)